 I am quickly coming to the conclusion that hiking is not nearly as enjoyable in the summer as it is the rest of the year.
 In the fall and spring, I love nothing more than to hike a trail to a remote waterfall or follow along beside a babbling brook.
 I love to sit and bask in the sunshine as I rest and listen to the water's peaceful flow.
 It is a tranquility like nothing else.

-In the winter, even though the weather is cool, it is perfect for those strenuous climbs where I find myself shedding layer after layer until I'm finally down to my t-shirt.
-And even though the scenery is not as vibrant, there is a certain beauty in the quiet woods that are rest.
+In the winter, the cool weather is perfect for those strenuous climbs where I find myself shedding layer after layer until I'm finally down to my t-shirt.
+And even though the scenery is not as vibrant, there is a certain beauty in the quiet woods that are at rest.

 So, put on your sunscreen and your insect repellent.
 Fill up the water bottles, and let's keep hiking!
 As for snakes, I've found that they really seem to be more scared of me than I am of them.
 Go figure!